Arthroscopic Shoulder Stabilization in Chillicothe, OH

 You will most likely be able to go home within a few hours of your arthroscopic stabilization procedure.
 Your recovery will depend on several factors, including the following:

 Dr. Cohen will discuss the recovery process with you.
 You may be in pain and you will most likely require a sling to immobilize your shoulder.
 You may also need physical therapy to help in the recovery process.

 One of the first orthopedic surgeons employed by Adena Health System, Dr Cohen spent 20 years helping to grow the practice.

 Over his distinguished career, Dr Cohen has cultivated a reputation of excellence and trust among his patients and his peers.

 UTILIZING THE LATEST TECHNOLOGY

 To achieve the best surgical outcomes, Dr Cohen utilizes the most advanced technologies and techniques, keeping his practice state of the art.

 An individualized, patient-focused process coupled with decades of training and experience help ensure maximum safety for all of Dr Cohen’s patients.

 Schedule Your Consultation

-If you suffer from shoulder instability, schedule a personal consultation with Columbus, Ohio orthopedic surgeon Dr. Brian Cohen by calling or emailing his office today.
+If you suffer from shoulder instability, schedule a personal consultation with orthopedic surgeon Dr. Brian Cohen by calling or emailing his office today.
 Dr. Cohen has extensive arthroscopic stabilization experience and can help you learn more about your treatment options.